How does a late payment affect your credit score?

 How to avoid late payments on your credit report?

 OK, you get it.
-Late payments aren’t a good thing to have showing on your credit history.
+Late payments aren’t a good thing to have showing on your history.
 So what can you do to avoid them?
-Here are some tips and tricks to make sure that you don’t get missed or late payments on your credit report:
+Here are some tips and tricks to help you make sure you don’t get missed or late payments on your credit report:

 Take a look at any credit you have set up

-What are your agreed payment dates and amounts, and what grace periods do the lenders offer (if any)?
-Now set up Direct Debits and automate your monthly payments to come out on payday.
-Get your payment obligations sorted before you even have a chance to see the cash.
+What are your agreed payment dates and amounts?
+What grace periods do the lenders offer (if any)?
+Get your head around what is being asked of you and set up Direct Debits and automate your monthly payments to come out on payday.
+Prioritise your payment obligations before you even have a chance to see the cash so there’s no temptations to go out and spend it.
+It’s okay, we’ve all done it.

 An emergency fund

 This is useful to cover any issues you have while paying back money you owe on short notice.
-If something unexpected hits one month, you can dip into your savings to avoid any fees and charges, and negative flags on your account.
+If something unexpected hits one month, you can dip into your savings to avoid any fees and charges or negative flags on your account.

 Consider if you can afford it, first